The-Fighting-Pacifists/Main/Legislation/Deserters.md

 The following penalties will be immediately applied to any member who deserts TFP:

 1. An embargo from the TFP alliance with the following reason:  "Deserted TFP during a defensive war".
+   The purpose of this embargo is twofold:

+    1. To provide some manner of immediate penalty without harming the greater war-effort

+    1. To make it easy to keep track of who has defected (It will be plainly visible in the list of embargoes.)

 ### B. Post-War Penalties